 Preview: Harriers v York City

-The weather is forecast to be cloudy at kick-off time with a temperature of 13°C and a 5% chance of rain.
+The weather this evening is forecast to be mostly clear with a temperature of 6°C and no chance of rain.